ClementNerma/NightOS/docs/FAQ.md

 This is why this project is for now purely _theorical_.
 It aims to describe how great an OS could be if we did not have to care about backward compatibility.
 Changes to see it in a usable state one day are like very low.

-## How does this project relates to NightOS [v1](https://github.com/ClementNerma/NightOS-v1), [v2](https://github.com/ClementNerma/NightOS-v2) and [v3](https://github.com/ClementNerma/NightOS-v3)?
+## How does this project relates to NightOS v1, v2 and v3?

-The current NightOS project is very different from its previous versions.
+The current NightOS project is very different from its previous versions ([v1](https://github.com/ClementNerma/NightOS-v1), [v2](https://github.com/ClementNerma/NightOS-v2) and [v3](https://github.com/ClementNerma/NightOS-v3)).
 Originally, it only intended to be a robust and secure _desktop environment_, written in JavaScript.
 Performances would of course be very bad, but it was more of a challenge than a serious project.
 Also, the project was meant to be a Linux kernel under the hood to get rid of the "low-level part".
 I seriously lacked of knowledge about low-level concepts at this point in time.

 This project does not use JavaScript anymore, but Rust, which is both performant and very robust to the most common memory-related bugs (unless you use `unsafe` code).
 There is no more "challenge" idea involved in this new version, only the aim to make the best possible (theorical) system.